-One of the benefits of having a public library card is access to the Power Library.
-The Power Library contains a variety of electronic resources that aren't available through the SRC.
-Once a library card is obtained, go to the CCLS website (ccls.org), click on Power Library, and type in the barcode number located on the back of your library card.
-Contact an SRC staff member if you need assistance using the Power Library.
+One of the benefits of having a public library card is access to CCLS's online resources and collections.
+Once a library card is obtained, go to the CCLS website (ccls.org) and scroll down to the Digital Resources.
+To borrow eBooks or browse other digital resources, you will be asked to enter the barcode number on the back of your library card.
+Contact an SRC staff member if you need assistance using the CCLS resources.